z-esmaily/Eyeglasses_Removal/README.md

 	simple_take-off-eyeglasses.ipynb.

-Building upon the initial eyeglasses removal achieved by the pre-trained model from the original source, this notebook incorporates our mask completion and post-processing steps for enhanced results.
+Building upon the initial eyeglasses removal achieved by the pre-trained model from the baseline method, this notebook incorporates our mask completion and post-processing steps for enhanced results.

 ### 3. Optional Arguments (in simple_take-off-eyeglasses.ipynb):